malabaclado/predicting-stock-volatility-using-Python/README.md

 ## Project Demo

-The demo notebook provides a step-by-step guide to the project's workflow, including data visualization and model evaluation.
+The `project-demo.ipynb` notebook provides a step-by-step guide to the project's workflow, including data visualization and model evaluation.